You'll never guess what this coffee cup is made from

 That's right, a coffee cup made from...coffee cups.

-We love some closed loop, meta sounding product launches and this, from design gurus, ashortwalk, is one of our favourite so far in 2018.
+We love some closed loop, meta sounding product launches and this, from design gurus, ashortwalk, is one of our favourites right now.

 Your wasted, single use coffee cups take 30 years to break down and there's an awful lot of them - it's thought we each get through 350 a year in the UK - that's basically one a day.